kindelia/Kindelia/README.md

-Kindelia: an efficient, secure cryptocomputer
+Kindelia: a hack-proof decentralized computer
 =============================================

-Decentralized computers, such as Ethereum and Cardano, raise the concept of cryptocurrencies to a new level, and promise to be the foundation of a completely digitized global economy.
-To make this viable, however, it is necessary to reach a threshold of security and efficiency that none of these networks has achieved yet.

-By leveraging a new functional virtual machine, the HVM, we're able to massively cut the costs of layer-1 transactions, for the same usage level.
-This, in turn, allows formally verified programs to run directly on the blockchain, making contracts inherently secure.
-Finally, there is no premine, because there are no tokens to begin with, making the it truly fair.
-Kindelia isn't a cryptocurrency: it is just an efficient and secure cryptocomputer.
+Turing-complete blockchains, such as Ethereum, allow users to host applications in a decentralized network (DApps), but continuous security exploits hinder their adoption.
+Formal verification techniques can be used to ensure these applications have no exploits before being deployed, but Ethereum's underlying processor, the EVM, make these techniques too expensive to be viable.
+By leveraging a pure functional virtual machine, the HVM, Kindelia is able to run formally verified programs cheaply and efficiently, letting it host hack-proof DApps.
+Moreover, due to extensive low-level optimizations, Kindelia is able to sustain a considerably higher throughput, making its layer-1 transaction costs 2 order of magnitudes lower than Ethereum's, for the same usage level.

 Introduction
 ============

-_TODO_

 ### Efficiency